nidhaloff/deep-translator/docs/README.rst

 ======================

 - It's the only python tool that integrates many translators
-- multi language support
+- Multi language support
-- supports batch translation
+- Supports batch translation
 - High level of abstraction
 - Automatic language detection
 - Easy to use and extend